asplake/agendashift-open/resources/oi-sdr.md

-# OI-SR Outside-in Strategy Review (OI-SR) template
+# Outside-in Service Delivery Review (OI-SDR)

-The Outside-in Service Delivery Review as introduced in the 2018 1st edition of *[Agendashift]*, described in chapter 5 of the 2019 book *[Right to Left: The digital leader’s guide to Lean and Agile]* and futher developed in the *Agendashift* 2nd edition due early 2021.
+Agendashift’s Outside-in Service Delivery Review gives a strategic and Lean-Agile twist to the classic operational review meeting.
+Based on experience in the UK government digital space, it was introduced in the 2018 1st edition of *[Agendashift]*, described in chapter 5 of the 2019 book *[Right to Left: The digital leader’s guide to Lean and Agile]* and futher developed in the *Agendashift* 2nd edition due early 2021.
 It is released under a Creative Commons CC-BY-SA license.

 [![OI-SDR slide][oi_sdr.image]][oi-sdr]